The Platonic Permutation

 "The Platonic Permutation" is the ninth episode of the ninth season of The Big Bang Theory.
 The 192nd episode overall, it first aired on CBS on November 19, 2015.
 The story follows the characters throughout Thanksgiving.
 The first storyline explores Sheldon and Amy's relationship as they meet-up, after being broken up.
 The next subplot follows Bernadette, Raj, Emily and Howard where they volunteer at a soup kitchen and the last follows Leonard and Penny after they have a minor conflict as Penny forgets Leonard's birthday.

 "The Platonic Permutation" features a guest appearance of South-African American entrepreneur and business magnate, Elon Musk as himself.
 Critics had mixed reviews of the episode.
-Critics praised Sheldon and Amy's storyline, but were critical of the other two subplots and of Musk's appearance.
+Critics praised Sheldon and Amy's storyline, but were critical of the other two subplots and Musk's appearance.

 Plot

-With Sheldon Cooper (Jim Parsons) and Amy Farrah Fowler (Mayim Bialik) still broken up and all of his friends busy for Thanksgiving, Sheldon tries to give Amy tickets he bought them to Thanksgiving dinner at the aquarium, but Amy suggests they can still go as friends.
-Despite initial awkwardness, Amy honestly answers Sheldon's questions about her dating life, and each wants the other to be happy, falling back into their old friendship.
-Later, Amy tells Sheldon she is ready to be his girlfriend again.
-Sheldon declines, since getting over her was too difficult, but wishes to remain friends.
-Amy hides her hurt feelings.
-Bernadette Rostenkowski (Melissa Rauch), Raj Koothrappali (Kunal Nayyar) and Emily Sweeney (Laura Spencer) drag Howard Wolowitz (Simon Helberg) to a soup kitchen to volunteer for the day, after Howard lies about going there to avoid Sheldon.
-At the soup kitchen, Howard hates washing dishes, but is delighted to meet Elon Musk, the founder of SpaceX.
-They bond over space travel.
-Meanwhile, Leonard Hofstadter (Johnny Galecki) and Penny (Kaley Cuoco) prepare Thanksgiving dinner at home for the gang.
-When he realizes she does not know his birthday, he proceeds to list personal things he knows about her, but accidentally reveals knowing she hates the orange lingerie he bought her, which she only disclosed in her journal.
-To apologize for reading it without permission, Leonard dances in the lingerie, asking Penny to post an image on her social media as punishment.
-Penny refuses, but Howard, Raj, Bernadette, and Emily barge into the scene in his apartment.
+With Sheldon Cooper and Amy Farrah Fowler still broken up and all of his friends busy for Thanksgiving, Sheldon tries to give Amy tickets he bought them to Thanksgiving dinner at the aquarium, but Amy suggests they can still go as friends.
+Along the way, Sheldon asks Amy questions about her current dating life and plays a game about fish.
+Despite the initial awkwardness, Amy answers his questions, and the two reconnect as friends.

+Bernadette Rostenkowski, Raj Koothrappali and Emily Sweeney drag Howard Wolowitz to a soup kitchen to volunteer for the day, after Howard lies about going there to avoid Sheldon.
+At the soup kitchen, Howard encounters Elon Musk, the founder of SpaceX, and they bond over their interest in space travel.

+Meanwhile, Leonard Hofstadter and Penny prepare Thanksgiving dinner at home for the gang.
+When he realizes she does not know his birthday, he proceeds to list personal things he knows about her but accidentally reveals his knowing that she hates the orange lingerie he bought her, which she only disclosed in her journal.
+To apologize for reading it without permission, Leonard dances in the lingerie, asking Penny to post an image of him onto her social media as punishment.
+Howard, Raj, Bernadette, and Emily arrive at the apartment around this time, to Leonard's embarrassment.

+Later, Amy tells Sheldon she is ready to be his girlfriend again, but Sheldon declines, telling her that getting over their breakup was too difficult, but that he wishes to remain friends.
+Amy accepts but is disappointed by this.

 Production

-The story was completed by Jim Reynolds, Jeremy Howe, and Tara Hernandez whilst the teleplay was written by Steve Holland, Maria Ferrari, and Adam Faberman.
+The story was completed by Jim Reynolds, Jeremy Howe, and Tara Hernandez while the teleplay was written by Steve Holland, Maria Ferrari, and Adam Faberman.
 The episode was directed by Mark Cendrowski.
-It features a guest appearance of Wayne Wilderson as Travis, in addition to South-African American entrepreneur and business magnate, Elon Musk as himself.
+It features a guest appearance of Wayne Wilderson as Travis, in addition to South African Canadian-American entrepreneur and business magnate, Elon Musk as himself.

 It first aired in the US on CBS on November 19, 2015, and first aired in the UK on E4 on December 17, 2015.